kashemali/userlist/userlist/README.md

 This section describes how to install the plugin and get it working.
-Upload 'userfetch' directory to the /wp-content/plugins/ directory Activate the plugin through the 'Plugins' menu in WordPress You are done, see "User Fetch" Plugins Menu Item.
+Upload 'userfetch' directory to the /wp-content/plugins/ directory Activate the plugin through the 'Plugins' menu in WordPress You are done, see "User List" Plugins Menu Item.

 How to use?
 Once you activated the plugins--